 The BlueByte strategy game was a direct inspiration for the game; DuBois told me that while playing The Settlers, he got the idea: “the stories that you tell in your head about your digital subjects should be as important and interesting as what actually happens in the game”.
 This vision shaped Majesty into becoming a fairly unique game that expertly cherrypicks elements from strategy and rpg games, and is only letdown by being perhaps a bit too ambitious for its time.
 I can only dream to see DuBois’ vision fully realized, by having a more comprehensive relationship with subjects and heroes, a sort of Sim City/Creatures hybrid with some AD&D-like questing.

 In a genre chock-full of Warcraft clones and titles that all played and looked alike, Majesty was a breath of fresh air and still a good choice to spend some time.

-On Steam it is possible to buy Majesty Gold HD, the way to go in order to play on modern systems, with The Northern Expansion also included.
-A sequel, Majesty 2, is also available on Steam, it was developed by a russian team and Jim confirmed he had nothing to do with it and never even played it.
-I own it, maybe someday I will see whether it’s worth to update this article.
+A remaster is available, in the form of Majesty Gold HD, definitely the way to go in order to play on modern systems, with The Northern Expansion also included.
+A sequel, Majesty 2, is also available, it was developed by a russian team and Jim confirmed he had nothing to do with it and never even played it.
+Maybe someday I will see whether it’s worth to update this article.